Linking thermodynamics and measurements of protein stability: Denaturant induced unfolding

-By replotting the data measured by \cite{aune1969thermodynamicsA,aune1969thermodynamicsB}, \citet[Fig. 8]{tanford1970protein} showed a plot of $\log K_U$ \emph{vs.} GuaHCl concentration. $K_U$ was measured in an interval of 2--4~M GuaHCl and showed a linear dependence of $\log K_U$ on [GuaHCl].
+By replotting the data measured by \cite{aune1969thermodynamicsA,aune1969thermodynamicsB}, \citet[Fig. 8]{tanford1970protein} showed a plot of $\log K_U$ \emph{vs.} GdnHCl concentration. $K_U$ was measured in an interval of 2--4~M GdnHCl and showed a linear dependence of $\log K_U$ on [GdnHCl].
 This prompted \cite{greene1974urea} to suggest what later became known as the LEM \citep{pace2000linear} in which $K_U$ is related to the amount of denaturant present through the equation:

 In this equation, $D$ is the molar concentration of denaturant and $m$, the so called $m$-value, is the (negative) slope in a $ \Delta_rG_U$ \emph{vs.} $D$ plot (the convention of defining $m$ as the negative slope ensures that $m$ is a positive quantity).
 This method, which today has become the standard method \citep{maxwell2005}, is mainly used because of its success in describing experimental data.
 It is simple and describes $\Delta_rG_U(D)$ by only two parameters as compared to three in Eq.~\eqref{eq:bindingsimple.deltaG} or five in Eq.~\eqref{eq:bindingtanford}.
-The major drawback of the method is that it is not accompanied by a theory, leaving interpretations of the two parameters $\Delta_rG_U^{\H_2\O}$ and the $m$-value more difficult.
-To the extent that it is an accurate phenomenological description of protein denaturation, the fitted values of $\Delta_rG_U^{\H_2\O}$ represent accurately the stability of a protein extrapolated to the absence of denaturant.
+The major drawback of the method is that it is not accompanied by a theory, leaving interpretations of the two parameters $\Delta_rG_U^{\mathrm{H_2O}}$ and the $m$-value more difficult.
+To the extent that it is an accurate phenomenological description of protein denaturation, the fitted values of $\Delta_rG_U^{\mathrm{H_2O}}$ represent accurately the stability of a protein extrapolated to the absence of denaturant.
 From a mechanistic perspective, it is unclear what the $m$-value represents e.g. in terms of the preferential interaction with unfolded proteins, but further phenomenological observations suggest that it is correlated with the change in solvent accessible surface area during unfolding \citep{schellman1978solvent,myers1995denaturant,geierhaas2007bppred}.